pixeltris/YgoMaster/Docs/Updating.md

 ## ItemID.cs

-- In the client console run `itemid` which will create `dump-itemid.txt` in the game folder.
+- In the client console run `itemid` which will create `ItemID.json` in the game folder.
-- Manually copy the contents into `ItemID.cs`, and remove any invalid entries (some make the client crash / are blank).
+- Copy it over to `/Data/` and remove any invalid entries (some make the client crash / are blank).

 ## Misc